 HIRING MANAGERS.
-Investment managers are hired to fulfil specific roles in the portfolio.
-They are evaluated jointly by the Investment staff and the external investment advisor.
-The hiring of investment managers has been delegated by the Investment Committee to the Foundation's CEO (with the authority to sub delegate to the Chief Financial Officer) in consultation with the Chair of the Investment Committee and two other members of the Investment Committee.
-The Investment Committee recognises that managers should not be selected on the basis of recent performance, but on their longer-term record and also on the basis of other dimensions, such as personnel, research capabilities, back office systems and fees.
-Prior to the hiring of an investment manager, extensive due diligence will be undertaken by the Foundation's Investment Advisor and investment staff.
+Investment managers are contracted to fulfil specific roles in the portfolio.
+The Investment Committee recognises that managers should not be selected on the basis of recent performance, but on their longer-term record and also on the basis of other criteria, such as personnel, research capabilities, back-office systems, fees and alignment with the Foundation's Responsible Investment Policy.
+Prior to the appointment of an investment manager, extensive due diligence will be undertaken by the Foundation's investment advisor and investment staff.

 TERMINATING MANAGERS.
 Similarly, managers should not be terminated for poor performance over a short time horizon by default.
 Terminations within a period of at least three years should normally be predicated on something other than performance; for example, fundamental changes in the manager's personnel or organisation; a failure to fulfil the mandate for which the manager was hired; evidence of illegal or unethical behaviour; or a decision by the Foundation to cease investing in the manager's asset class.
-The termination of investment managers will be evaluated jointly by the Investment staff and the external investment advisor.
-The decision to terminate an investment manager has been delegated by the Investment Committee to the Foundation's CEO (with the authority to sub delegate to the Chief Financial Officer) in consultation with the Chair of the Investment Committee and two other members of the Investment Committee.
+The termination of investment managers will be evaluated jointly by the investment staff and the external investment advisor.

 INVESTMENT POLICY REVIEW.
-It is expected that the Investment Committee will review the Foundation's investment policy annually.
-While it is not anticipated that the investment policy will be changed frequently, the Committee should review the policy periodically to ensure that the Foundation is capitalising on available market opportunities.
+Under its charter, the Investment Committee is required to review the Foundation's Statement of Investment Policy and Objectives (SIPO) annually.
+While it is not anticipated that the SIPO will be changed frequently, the Committee should review the policy periodically to ensure that the Foundation is capitalising on available market opportunities.

 BEST PRACTICES.
-The Investment Committee commits itself to a process of continuous review and adoption, as appropriate, of global best practices in the oversight of the Foundation Portfolio.
+The Investment Committee commits itself to a process of continuous review and adoption, as appropriate, of global best practices in the oversight of the Foundation's portfolio.